Paul Scopinich builds a gorgeous 35-foot express boat - 13 of them

 Capt.
 Danny Ford spilled over with praise on the way the boat ran

-and handled as we idled out of the Manatee Pocket near Stuart,
+and handled as we idled out of the Manatee Pocket near Port Salerno,

 Florida.
 I remembered being impressed with the way an earlier